Ruth Humbel: Political career

 Humbel was a member (Grossrätin) of the Aargau Parliament (Kantonsparlament) from 1981 to 2003.
-In 2003 she was elected to the National Council of Switzerland, and reelected in 2007.
-She represents the canton Aargau, and the Christian Democratic People's Party of Switzerland.
-In the parliament she is a member of the Health Commission (Kommission für soziale Sicherheit und Gesundheit NR) and the Staatspolitische Kommission NR, and a former member of the Commission of Justice (Gerichtskommission).
+In 2003 she was elected to the National Council of Switzerland, and reelected in 2007 and later, serving as delegate until 2023.
+She represented the canton Aargau, and the Christian Democratic People's Party of Switzerland.
+In the parliament she was a member of the Health Commission (Kommission für soziale Sicherheit und Gesundheit NR) and the Staatspolitische Kommission NR, and a former member of the Commission of Justice (Gerichtskommission).